bobby-brennan/gitback-blog/articles/apis-guru/content.md

 ## Enter APIs Guru
 The goal of APIs Guru is to become the Wikipedia of APIs.
-They've been using a combination of automated scrapting and human curation to crawl the web for machine-readable API definitions.
+They've been using a combination of automated scraping and human curation to crawl the web for machine-readable API definitions.
 They've already added over 100, with hundreds more in line.
 As more and more services jump onto the Swagger bandwagon, this number will only grow.